Swati4star/Images-to-PDF/README.md

 - Extract images from PDF
 - History : View all the PDF related conversions

-Here is a home page to get quick access to all the features "PDF Converter" provides:
+Here is the Home page to get quick access to all the features "PDF Converter" provides:

 <img src="./screenshots/0_1_home.png" width="190px"> <img src="./screenshots/0_2_home.png" width="190px">

 ### Creating a PDF file

-##### Step 1 : User can view the PDF files previously created or create a new one!
+##### Step 1 : User can view the previously created PDF files or create a new one!
 <img src="./screenshots/1_home.png" width="190px">